typebrigade/typebrigade.com/README.md

 # Move into the folder you just downloaded
 cd typebrigade.com

-# Install Bourbon and Neat through npm
+# Install dependencies the project uses
 npm install

 # Serve the project with Harp
 harp server
 ```

-Node the display font Edmondsans is not included in this repository.
-Hopefully the fallback font will suffice until the WOFFs are on a CDN.

 ## Deploying to the [Harp Platform](http://harp.io)